-4 The digital domain is the conglomerate of ICT tools and services and comprises all entities that can be or are digitally linked.
-The domain comprises both permanent, temporary or local connections, as well as information, such as data and programme codes, located in this domain where geographical limitations do not apply.
+- The digital domain is the conglomerate of ICT tools and services and comprises all entities that can be or are digitally linked.
+The domain comprises both permanent, temporary or local connections, as well as information, such as data and programme codes, located in this domain where geographical limitations do not apply - ICT Knowledge and Economy 2012.
+Statistics Netherlands. - For instance: the DigiNotar incident, a hacked municipal waste water system and the Pobelka botnet.

-- 5 ICT Knowledge and Economy 2012, Statistics Netherlands. - 6 For instance: the DigiNotar incident, a hacked municipal waste water system and the Pobelka botnet.
+Relation of the NCSS2 to strategic policy documents:

-Relation of the NCSS2 to strategic policy documents: The NCSS2 follows on from the insights and recommendations arising from the following strategic policy documents:
+policy documents: